Pay Stubs: A Detailed Guide

 What kind of information goes on a paycheck stub?

 To meet all these needs, pay stubs often contain a great deal of information in a very dense format.
-We explain some terms you might see on a pay stub and what they tell you.
+We’ll explain some terms you might see on a pay stub and what they tell you.

-Pay stub formats
+Employee pay stub formats

 Employer and employee information

-The first thing you may notice is employer and employee information.
+The first thing you may notice is the employer and employee information.
 You’ll see your full name and address, as well as the name and address of your employer.

 You’ll also see personal information like your government identification (ID) number, although some numbers might be obscured with asterisks for security reasons.
-Other terms you might see:

 - Compensation type (salary, hourly, etc.)

-- Worker type (full time, part time, etc.)
+- Worker type (full-time, part-time, etc.)

 - Check number (Check No.)